CX-Box/cxbox-doc/docs/features/element/microservices/microservices.md

 * Update of existing entries: This refers to making changes by sending data to the microservice for processing and storage.

 * Creation: This involves creating new records by sending data to the microservice for processing and storage.
+When creating a record, a temporary ID is assigned, which is replaced by an ID obtained from the microservice after the record is saved.

 ## Basics